Space Exploration

 • 6.
 What was the first artificial satellite and who sent it?

-A) Explorer I; Soviet Union
+A) Sputnik I; Soviet Union

 C) Explorer I; United States

-D) Sputnik I; Soviet Union
+D) Sputnik I; United States

 • 7.
 Which answer shows the correct order of the space programs?

-A) Gemini Missions, Mercury Missions, Apollo, Space Shuttles
+A) Gemini Missions, Apollo, Mercury Missions, Space Shuttles

 B) Mercury Mission, Gemini Mission, Apollo, Space Shuttles